 As with so many things, we can look at the Galaxy S8 for clues at what to expect from the Note 8’s camera.
 Currently there are various rumors attached to the S8, ranging from a dual-lens 12MP and 13MP pairing all the way to a 30MP single-lens camera.

-But, given the current trend for dual-lens cameras, and the fact that there seems to be an unspoken agreement among phone manufacturers that more pixels does not equal better, a dual-lens camera is our best guess right now.
-The dual-lens rumor has also popped up more times than any other, albeit in reference to the Galaxy S8.
+But, given the current trend for dual-lens cameras, and the fact that there seems to be an unspoken agreement among phone manufacturers that more pixels does not equal better, a dual-lens camera is our best guess right now, though it's looking like the S8 is most likely to have just a single-lens camera.

 We’d also imagine that whatever camera it gets will have optical image stabilization, given that the Note 7 does.